pragyan-ghimire/Python/README.md

 - Allows a class to inherit attributes and methods from another class
 - Helps with code reusability and extensibility

+### Multiple and Multilevel Inheritance
+- Multiple: A class can inherit from more than one parent class
+- Multilevel: A class inherits form a parent which inherits from another parent

+### super()
+- It is function used in a child class to call methods from a parent class (super class).
+- It allows you to extend the functionality of the inherited methods.

 ✨ **Keep learning!** ✨